This is the second in a two-part blog series on owning and transferring the rights to a patent. (Read part one here.)

 Without a recorded assignment with the U.S. patent office, someone else could claim ownership of the issued patent, and you could even lose your rights in the issued patent in some cases.

-So the patent owner should record the assignment through the USPTO’s Assignment Recordation Branch.
+So the patent owner (the Assignee) should should record the assignment through the USPTO’s Assignment Recordation Branch.
 They can use the Electronic Patent Assignment System (EPAS) to file a Recordation Cover Sheet along with a copy of the actual patent assignment agreement.

 Need to check who owns a patent?
 The USPTO website publicly lists all information about a patent’s current and previous assignments.